Skip to content

 Expected result:

-• Finds relevant items even without exact keyword match
+• Finds relevant items without exact word matches.

 }